jansel1/htmc_exe/README.md

 ## How to Use

-1. **Installation**: You can run HTMC by using either the "HTMC.exe" application or executing the "SourceCode.py" script with Python 3.11 or a higher version.
+1. **Installation**: You can run HTMC by executing the "SourceCode.py" script with Python 3.11 or a higher version.

 2. **Cloning a Website**: Upon launching the tool, you will be prompted to enter the URL of the website you wish to clone.